*** Updated 06 Nov 2017 ***

 Boeing will certify the Max series under an amended type certificate as part of the 737 family rather than go for a whole new type certificate.

 The MAX is approximately 3,000kg heavier than its equivalent NG.
 This all stems from the LEAP1B engines each of which are 385kg heavier than the CFM56-7.
 This extra weight requires stronger (and therefore heavier) engine struts, wings, fuselage and landing gear.
 The upside of this strengthening is that operating weights (MTOW, MZFW etc) have been increased by 3,175kg to compensate.

 The thrust line has changed from the NG because the engines had to be moved forward and up to accomodate the larger fan diameter.
 Any handling differences as a result of this have been tuned out by Boeing in the flight control system to make the types feel the same to crew.
 This was necessary for certification under the same type certificate.

 The pneumatic bleed air system now has an electronic controller.
 This allows the aircraft to digitally tune the amount of air that is needed in whatever flight regime you’re in.
 This is different to the previous "all or nothing" system which would often take more bleed air from the engines than necessary thereby reducing performance.

 BLEED TRIP OFF lights on pneumatic panel are replaced by BLEED.
-This is to indicate that either a bleed has tripped off, OR there is a fault in the bleed air system OR that there is an incorrect bleed config after take-off or go-around.
+This is to indicate that either a bleed has tripped off due to excessive bleed air temperature, pressure or under-pressure, OR there is a failure in the bleed air system OR that there is an incorrect bleed config after take-off or go-around.